TaylorFoster90/memory-game/README.md

 - Discover more options for / optimize the `roundSimulate()` and `executeRound()` methods in the Vue model
 - Efficient Error Handling
 - Add a 'Full Leaderboard' that shows ALL scores from database ( currently top 5 displayed )
+- Safari seems to being having errors with Vue.
+Researching that further could be beneficial